dallasrowling/dallasrowling/README.md

 ### RowPress

-Currently in production for a custom CMS built on MERN, RowPress.
+Currently in production for a custom CMS built on MERN (MongoDB, Express, React and Node.js), RowPress.
 More details coming soon...

 ### Specialities